l3iggs/docker-gollum/README.md

 ## Usage
 Let's assume you have your wiki's git repo in ~/git/wik.
-Here's a script you could use to start the wiki server with this docker image: `runWiki.sh`
+Here's a script you could use to start the wiki server inside this docker image: `runWiki.sh`
 ```bash
 #!/bin/bash